SalishSeaCast/SalishSeaNowcast/docs/worker_failures.rst

 and EC does not maintain an archive of the HRDPS products.

 The HRDPS products files that we use are downloaded every 6 hours via the :py:mod:`SalishSeaNowcast.nowcast.workers.download_weather` worker.
-The downloads are controlled by 4 :program:`cron` jobs that run on :kbd:`salish`:
+The downloads are controlled by 4 :program:`cron` jobs that run on :kbd:`skookum`:

-  * The :kbd:`06` forecast download starts at 04:00
+  * The :kbd:`06` UTC forecast download starts at 05:00 Pacific time
-  * The :kbd:`12` forecast download starts at 10:00
+  * The :kbd:`12` UTC forecast download starts at 11:00 Pacific time
-  * The :kbd:`18` forecast download starts at 16:00
+  * The :kbd:`18` UTC forecast download starts at 17:00 Pacific time
-  * The :kbd:`00` forecast download starts at 22:00
+  * The :kbd:`00` UTC forecast download starts at 23:00 Pacific time

 The :py:mod:`download_weather` worker uses an exponential back-off and retry strategy to try very hard to get the required files in the face of network congestion and errors.
 If things are going really badly it can take nearly 5 hours to complete or fail to complete a forecast download.